Skip to main content

 }

-// Remove observers on player close or player instance released
+// Remove observers when you close the player or release the player instance

 player.playbackState.remove(self)